vinayakyengandul/greytrix-ui-kit/README.md

   - **shareActionExtraBody** - String - extra text to share with Pdf document.
   - **shareActionExtraSubject** - String - email subject when email application is selected from the share dialog.
   - **shareActionExtraEmails** - List<String> - list of email addresses which will be filled automatically if the email application is selected from the share dialog.
 This will work only for Android platform.
+  - **maxPages** - Int - Number of pages allowed before raising an error

   - **PdfData** Constructors:
       ```